HeathMo/web_scraping_challenge/README.md

 ## Background

+The objective of this assignment was to build a web application that scrapes for data related to Mission to Mars and displays the data on a single HTML page.

 ### Step 1: Scraping

 Using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter we scraped the internets for the following items: